 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

 Before submitting your manuscript, please ensure you carefully read and adhere to all the guidelines and instructions to authors provided below.
 Manuscripts not conforming to these guidelines may be returned.

-Submission should be by e-mail attachment to the Editor (firstname.lastname@example.org).
+Any questions on submission should be directed to the Editor Guglielmo Meardi (firstname.lastname@example.org).